ozzie-lam/rebyte-docs/guide/overview.md

 ### Assistants

-Rebyte assistants are AI-powered super agents that can do planning, reasoning, and execution.
+Rebyte assistants are AI-powered agents that can do planning, reasoning, and execution.
 They can help with a wide range of tasks, from answering questions to creating documents specific to company's data.
 Assistants can leverage customized agents built by your team to provide more tailored responses.

 Here are some typical tasks that assistants can help with:

 - Answering questions about your company, for example, financial data or company policies.
 - Drafting documents, such as memos or reports, based on your company's data as well as public information.
 - Providing insights into customer behavior or market trends, extract data from your company's data sources, and plot graphs or tables based on the data.
+- Professional Translation, translate document to target language with multiple rounds of proofreading and editing.

+If you are familiar with the concept of chatgpt, Rebyte assistants are similar to GPTs but with more focus on team productivity and collaboration.

 ### Agents